-Ping (Packet InterNet Groper) allows you to check connectivity between the SBG941 and other devices on the SBG941 LAN.
+Ping (Packet InterNet Groper) allows you to check connectivity between the SBG901 and other devices on the SBG901 LAN.
 This utility sends a small packet of data and then waits for a reply.
-When you Ping a computer IP address and receive a reply, it confirms that the computer is connected to the SBG941.
+When you Ping a computer IP address and receive a reply, it confirms that the computer is connected to the SBG901.

-Testing Network Connectivity with the SBG941
+Testing Network Connectivity with the SBG901

-To check connectivity between the SBG941 and other devices on the SBG941 LAN, perform the following test:
+To check connectivity between the SBG901 and other devices on the SBG901 LAN, perform the following test:

 - 1. Select Ping from the Select Utility drop-down list. - 2.
 Enter the IP address of the computer you want to Ping in the Target field. - 3.
 Enter the data packet size in bytes in the Ping Size field. - 4.
 Enter the number of ping attempts in the No. of Pings field. - 5.
-Enter the time (in milliseconds) between Ping send operations in the Ping Interval field. - 6.
+Enter the time between Ping send operations in milliseconds in the Ping Interval - 6.
 Click Start Test to begin the Ping operation.
-Ping results display in the Results pane.

-- 7. You can click Abort Test at any time during the test to stop the Ping operation. - 8.
+The Ping results will display in the Results pane. - 7.
+You can click Abort Test at any time during the test to stop the Ping operation. - 8.
 Repeat steps 2 through 6 for each device you want to ping.